Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 - You submit the bond to the project owner

-Timeline: 5-14 working days from complete application to bond issuance.
+Timeline: 5-14 working days from complete application.
+Can be faster for straightforward cases.

 How Bank Guarantees Work